 In addition to the Desktop layout, you can enable Tablet and/or Mobile layouts for your pages.
-Click Viewport (1/2/3) on the Widgets bar to access the panel to activate them.
+To do so, click the Viewports icon at the bottom left corner of the Editor window.
+Switch the toggle on next to the Mobile in order to activate the mobile layout in your project.

 When you activate the mobile layout it automatically launches Mobile Auto-Layout, which renders the page as a whole according to different screen sizes and arranges the objects in a single “flow,” one after another.